Modus

 Collage of stone facade buildings

-Regent Street Disease, or Deansgate Disorder, is a blight that affects early 20th century steel framed buildings, especially those clad with stone or terracotta.
+Regent Street Disease, or Deansgate Disorder, is a blight that affects early 20th century steel-framed buildings, especially those clad with stone or terracotta.

 It occurs when water penetrates the building façade, causing the steel to corrode and expand, cracking the surrounding masonry.
 If left untreated it can have dire consequences as sections of the stonework fall away, endangering passers-by.
+The majority of cases were built in the 1920s and 1930s, but examples have been found on buildings dating from the 1890s through to the 1950s.

 Modern steel frame buildings use cavity wall construction techniques.
 However, in the early years of steel frame building, ornate masonry or stone façades were frequently wrapped tightly around the metal.
-Architects and engineers expected the stonework to provide sufficient protection, but water, sometimes inadvertently trapped by architectural detailing, can nonetheless penetrate masonry, particularly a porous material like Portland Stone.
+Architects and engineers expected the stonework to provide sufficient protection, but water, sometimes inadvertently trapped by architectural detailing, can nonetheless penetrate masonry, particularly a porous material like brick or Portland Stone.

 The problem often comes to light through a survey carried out before a sale.
 It can also be uncovered when a tenant’s responsibility for dilapidations is assessed at the end of a lease, or during planned preventative maintenance.